mnit-rtmc/iris/docs/video.md

 Select `View ➔ Video ➔ Play Lists` menu item

-Play lists can be created to cycle through related cameras.
+Play lists can be created to cycle through related [camera]s.
 Each user can have a personal play list, but system play lists are available to all users.
 Selecting a play list on a monitor will cause the play list to automatically switch.
 The interval is specified by the `camera_sequence_dwell_sec` [system attribute].